-There has been a lot of chatter about online and mobile payments this year (and most recently with the huge success of Cyber Monday), and there are plenty of reasoning for it.
+There has been a lot of chatter about online and mobile payments this year and there are plenty of reasoning for it.
 More than ever your customers are flocking to their computers and mobile devices to pay their bills, buy your products and pay for your services.
 All from the comfort of their own homes.
 The often times forgotten, but extremely beneficial form of electronic payment is the electronic check.
 Here’s why it needs to be added to your electronic payment tool set.

 The cost of an electronic check is much cheaper than that of a paper check.
 In fact, the average paper check cost is roughly $1.22, whereas an electronic check can cost $0.55.
 That’s more than 50% savings on each check that you deposit!